 What EPM Looks Like Over Time

 Successful EPM programs prioritize adaptability.
-They recognize that the value of EPM lies not in a perfect initial design, but in the ability to support better decisions as the organization changes.
+The value of EPM lies not in a perfect initial design but in the ability to support better decisions as the organization changes.

 Common Misunderstandings About EPM

-Perhaps most importantly, EPM does not operate on autopilot.
-It requires ownership, discipline and alignment with how the business actually runs.
-When those elements are missing, even the most sophisticated platform will fall short.
+• EPM runs on autopilot — it requires ownership, discipline and alignment with how the business actually runs.
+Without those elements, even the best platform falls short.

 Where EPM Fits in the Finance Technology Stack